Qi-Month/IndustrialPlatform/README.md

-R-click with empty hand to switch types of Industrial Platform
+Rigntclick with empty hand to switch types of Industrial Platform

-R-click with empty hand while sneaking to adjust whether filling the space above and below the platform
+Rightclick with empty hand while sneaking to adjust whether filling the space above and below the platform